Full Power AM and FM, Low Power FM, and FM Translator Stations:

 Post-Filing License Renewal Announcements

 In prior license renewal cycles, stations were required to give public notice of a license renewal application both before and after the filing of that application.
 For the current cycle, the FCC eliminated the pre-filing public notices and modified the procedures for post-filing notices.
-These changes modify the timing and number of on-air announcements required and revise the text of the announcements themselves.
-While these changes are subject to Office of Management and Budget (“OMB”) approval and therefore have not yet gone into effect, such approval could be received at any time.
-Accordingly, stations should continue to follow the prior rule for the moment, but remain alert for an announcement that the new rules have gone into effect.
+These changes modify the timing of on-air announcements required, replace newspaper public notices with online notices, and revise the text of the announcements themselves.

 Certification of Compliance

-Within seven days of the broadcast of the last announcement (i.e., by October 23, 2020), full power radio and TV station and Class A TV station license renewal applicants should complete the attached Statement of Compliance and place it in the station’s Public Inspection File.
+Within seven days of the broadcast of the last required announcement, full power radio and TV station and Class A TV station license renewal applicants should complete the attached Statement of Compliance and place it in the station’s Public Inspection File.
 LPFM and LPTV license renewal applicants should complete the attached Statement of Compliance and place it in their station records file.

-Newspaper Public Notice Requirement for FM Translator, TV Translator, and Certain LPTV Stations
+Online Public Notice Required for FM Translator, TV Translator, and Certain LPTV Stations

-FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in newspapers instead.
-The rule changes referenced above eliminated the newspaper public notice requirement in favor of online public notice.
-However, as noted above, the revised rules are subject to OMB approval and therefore have not yet gone into effect, meaning that newspaper publication continues to be required for the moment.
+FM translator, TV translator, and LPTV stations not capable of local origination are not required to broadcast post-filing announcements, and have typically been required to publish public notices in a newspaper instead.
+The FCC has eliminated the newspaper publication requirement in favor of online notice, requiring such stations to publish written notice on a station-affiliated website upon filing a license renewal application.

 After publishing the notice, the licensee should complete and execute a Statement of Compliance regarding that publication.
 While FM translator, TV translator, and LPTV station licensees are not required to keep a Public Inspection File, they are required to maintain and make available to FCC representatives a station records file that contains their current authorization and copies of all FCC filings and correspondence with the Commission.
 The completed Statement of Compliance should be included in the station records file.

-1. Note that in 2019, the FCC changed the obligation to file the Children’s Television Programming Report and place the commercial limits certification in the Public Inspection File from a quarterly requirement to an annual obligation.
+1. Note that in 2019 the FCC changed the obligation to: (i) file the Children’s Television Programming Report, and (ii) place the commercial limits certification in the Public Inspection File, from a quarterly requirement to an annual obligation.